jimmykallhagen/nordix-vm/win11-zfs-setup-benchmark.md

 ## No Microsoft, We Dont Want telementry here!
 I have used David Bombal's guide for local accont on WIndows11

-Dave is a great freedom fighter and always has good content in his videos, I recommend you follow him on his Youtube chanel:
+Dave is a strong advocate for digital privacy and always produces quality content.
+I recommend you follow him on his Youtube chanel:
 - [Dave-Bombal]("https://www.youtube.com/@davidbombal")

 1. Get yourself a Nordix Virsh template for Windows11 VM